-(2) Required Information.
-Likewise, the The statutory definition of "Findings" at ORS 279C.330 which applies to exemptions from competitive bidding means the justification for the District's conclusion that includes "but is not limited to" information regarding eight identified areas regarding the factors listed in both ORS 279C.335(2)(a) and 279C.335(2)(b) or, in the alternative, both 279C.335(2)(a) and 279C.335(2)(c).

-(3) Addressing Cost Savings.
-Accordingly, when the Contract or class of Contracts under consideration for an exemption contemplates the use of Alternative Contracting Methods, the "substantial cost savings and other substantial benefits" requirement may be addressed by a combination of:

-(a) Specified Findings that address the factors and other information specifically identified by statute, including, but not limited to, an analysis or reasonable forecast of present and future cost savings as well as present cost savings and other substantial benefits; and

-- (b) Additional Findings that address industry practices, surveys, trends, past experiences, evaluations of completed projects required by ORS 279C.355, and related information regarding the expected benefits and drawbacks of particular Alternative Contracting Methods.
-To the extent practicable, such Findings must relate back to the specific characteristics of the Project or Projects at issue in the exemption request; and - (c) As an alternative to the "substantial cost savings and other substantial benefits" requirement wherein ORS 279C.335(2)(b), if an Alternative Contracting Method has not been previously used, the District may make a Finding that identifies the Project as a "pilot Project" under ORS 279C.335(2)(c).
-Nevertheless, the District must still make the findings required in ORS 279C.335(2)(a).

-(4) Favoritism and Competition.
-The criteria at ORS 279C.335(2)(a) that it is "unlikely" that the exemption will-"is likely to encourage favoritism" or "substantially diminish competition" may be addressed in contemplating the use of Alternative Contracting Methods by specifying the manner in which an RFP process will be utilized, that the Procurement will be formally advertised with public Notice and disclosure of the planned Alternative Contracting Method, competition will be encouraged, Award will be made based on identified selection criteria, and an opportunity will be given to protest that Award.
+- (2) Required Information.
+The statutory definition of "Findings" at ORS 279C.330 which applies to exemptions from competitive bidding means the justification for the District's conclusion regarding the factors listed in both ORS 279C.335(2)(a) and 279C.335(2)(b) or, in the alternative, both ORS 279C.335(2)(a) and 279C.335(2)(c)... - (3) Addressing Cost Savings.
+Accordingly, when the Contract or class of Contracts under consideration for an exemption contemplates the use of Alternative Contracting Methods, the "substantial cost savings and other substantial benefits" requirement may be addressed by a combination of: - (a) Specified Findings that address the factors and other information specifically identified by statute, including, but not limited to, an analysis or reasonable forecast of present and future cost savings and other substantial benefits; and - (b) Additional Findings that address industry practices, surveys, trends, past experiences, evaluations of completed projects required by ORS 279C.355, and related information regarding the expected benefits and drawbacks of particular Alternative Contracting Methods.
+To the extent practicable, such Findings must relate back to the specific characteristics of the Project or Projects at issue in the exemption request; and - (c) As an alternative to the "substantial cost savings and other substantial benefits" requirement in ORS 279C.335(2)(b), if an Alternative Contracting Method has not been previously used, the District may make a Finding that identifies the Project as a "pilot Project" under ORS 279C.335(2)(c).
+Nevertheless, the District must still make the findings required in ORS 279C.335(2)(a). - (4) Favoritism and Competition.
+The criteria at ORS 279C.335(2)(a) that the exemption "is likely to encourage favoritism" or "substantially diminish competition" may be addressed in contemplating the use of Alternative Contracting Methods by specifying the manner in which an RFP process will be utilized, that the Procurement will be formally advertised with public Notice and disclosure of the planned Alternative Contracting Method, competition will be encouraged, Award will be made based on identified selection criteria, and an opportunity will be given to protest that Award. - (5) Descriptions.

-(5) Descriptions.
 Findings supporting a competitive bidding exemption must describe with specificity any Alternative Contracting Method to be used in lieu of competitive bidding, including, but not limited to, whether a one-step (Request for Proposals), two-step (beginning with a Request for Qualification, followed by a Request for Proposals) or other solicitation process will be utilized.
 The Findings may also describe anticipated characteristics or features of the resulting Public Improvement Contract.
 However, the purpose of an exemption from competitive bidding is limited to a determination of the Procurement method.
 Any unnecessary or incidental descriptions of the specific details of the anticipated Contract within the supporting Findings are not binding upon the District.
-The parameters of the Public Improvement Contract are those characteristics or specifics that are announced in the Solicitation Document.

-(6) Class Exemptions.
-In making the Findings supporting a class exemption, the District must clearly identify the class with respect to its defining characteristics.
-Those characteristics must include some combination of Project descriptions or locations, time periods, Contract values or method of Procurement, or other factors that distinguish the limited and related class of Projects from the District's overall construction program.
-Classes must not be defined solely by funding sources, such as a particular bond fund or by method of Procurement, but must be defined by characteristics that reasonably relate to the exemption eriteria set forth in ORS 279C.335(2)." (class: "with respect to its defining characteristics, pursuant to the requirements of ORS 279C.335(3).
+The parameters of the Public Improvement Contract are those characteristics or specifics that are announced in the Solicitation Document. - (6) Class Exemptions.
+In making the Findings supporting a class exemption, the District must clearly identify the "class" with respect to its defining characteristics, pursuant to the requirements of ORS 279C.335(3).
 The class must meet the following requirements:

+Division 49 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services